Dr. Gerda Heinrich-Scholarship

 In 2019, the University of Potsdam was for the first time able to offer a scholarship programme, with a special focus on additional burdens that some students may face.
-The scholarship is funded by the Dr Gerda Heinrich Foundation.
-The application process for the Gerda Heinrich Scholarship is part of the regular PROMOS application process.
+The scholarship is funded by the Dr. Gerda Heinrich Foundation.
+The application process for the Dr. Gerda Heinrich Scholarship is part of the regular PROMOS application process.

-Eligible stays abroad (starting October-December 2022)
+Eligible stays abroad (starting January-April 2023)

 - One- to six-month study stays abroad that are not part of the Erasmus+ program